-Why patent law?5 Three stories are usually advanced, two of which should already be familiar.
+Why patent law?
+Three stories are usually advanced, the first two of which should be familiar from trade secret law

 - Patent law serves an innovation function by giving incentives that enable investors to recoup their investment. - It serves a contracting function by enabling inventors to commercialize their inventions without fear of being ripped off by business partners or imitated by competitors. - It serves a disclosure function by requiring inventors to make public significant information about how their inventions work.